kevinnadar22/URL-Shortener-V2/README.md

 * `CHANNEL_ID`: Your channel list to convert posts.
 Seperate channels list by space
 * `FORWARD_MESSAGE`: Set True if you want forwarded posts to be converted in your channels
 * `LINK_BYPASS`: Enter True if you want to Bypass Shortener Website Links.
 Default is False.
 Available websites: droplink.co.
 Note: Entering True means every link will atleast take upto 6 seconds to bypass.
 So enable accordingly.
 Only Links of available website will be bypassed.
+* Droplink URLS won't be bypassed in Heroku server as droplink is not responding to Heroku Servers
 * `USERNAME`: Your Channel username without @ to replace other usernames in posts

 ### Extra Variables